Fred Yehi: Evolve and Full Impact Pro (2015–2020)

-Independent circuit (2018–present)
+Independent circuit (2018–2023)

 In 2018 Yehi debuted with Major League Wrestling (MLW), a promotion owned by former WWE creative team member Court Bauer, which has a weekly televised program MLW Fusion on the BeIN Sports network.
 During his time, he was a member of Team Filthy.

 In 2018, Yehi defeated Simon Grimm in his debut for Black Label Pro.

 In 2018, Yehi debuted for United Kingdom promotion, Revolution Pro Wrestling (RevPro) defeating Josh Bodom.
 In his second match, he defeated Chris Brookes.

 In 2020, Yehi wrestled a one hour Iron Man Match defeating Jeremy Wyatt in a charity event put on by Journey Pro and Saint Louis Anarchy.

-Ring of Honor (2020-present)
+Ring of Honor (2020–2021)

-On September 26, 2020 on Ring of Honor Television, Yehi made an appearance wrestling Silas Young in the ROH Pure Tournament and defeated Young and On October 17, 2020, Yehi wrestled Tracy Williams in the tournament, but was defeated by Williams, Yehi was eliminated from the tournament.
+On September 26, 2020 on Ring of Honor Television, Yehi made an appearance wrestling Silas Young in the ROH Pure Tournament and defeated Young.
+On October 17, 2020, Yehi lost to Tracy Williams in the quarter final round of the tournament.
+Yehi continued making regular appearances throughout 2021 until the promotion shuttered in October of that same year.